Music for Films: Release

 Originally released as a limited-edition (five hundred copies) LP in 1976 which was sent to a selection of filmmakers for possible inclusion in their work, the commercial Music for Films release was expanded to include a number of pieces for, as Eno put it, "possible use as soundtracks to 'imaginary' films".
-In fact, excerpts from the album did appear in at least seven films and one TV series:
+In fact, excerpts from the album were contributed to the original soundtracks of at least six films:

 Three further Film albums were released: Music for Films Volume 2 in 1983 (originally only available as a part of the ten-LP box set Working Backwards: 1983-1973), Music for Films III in 1988 (which consisted of work by various artists), and More Music for Films in 2005, which combined tracks from the box set LP along with tracks from the original 1976 limited edition release.

 Different versions

 The album has manifested in several forms, featuring different track-listings and track-times.